SaraOukkal/TPNGS-Nematod/README.md

 Link to the data (Geo database, accession code: GSE98935) `https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE98935`

 Strains (Subset of the article's data): WT, alg-2(ok304) II (Argonaute 2 mutant) and alg-5(ram2) I (Argonaute 5 mutant).
 There are 3 replicates of each strain.

 Data was downloaded using the **Download_data.sh** script.
 Using the fastq-dump command.

 Fasta def lines were changed (defline-seq and defline-qual):

-- The sequence defline contain: The accession number, the spot id and the read number
+- The sequence defline contains: The accession number, the spot id and the read number

-- The quality defline contain à + symbol.
+- The quality defline contains à "+" symbol.

 ## Control the reads quality:

 ### 1) Fastqc analysis:

 We used **Fastqc.sh** (one report per sample).
 Principal command:

 ```bash